Destinations Greece Athens

 Pangrati · ★ Michelin · since 1996

 The closing dinner.
-Athens's longest-running Michelin restaurant — first Greek star (2002), held two stars 2008–2022, currently one.
+Michelin-starred since 2002 — the longest continuous run in Athens — first Greek star, held two stars 2008–2022, currently one.
 Tasting menu with wine pairings; the courtyard if the weather plays.
 Book a month ahead.

 €€€€€Book a month ahead